NFL Week 10 injury updates on Deebo Samuel, Minkah Fitzpatrick, Stefon Diggs

 Injury: Concussion; ribs/oblique

-Hockenson is definitely still affected by his rib/oblique injury but said Thursday that he is pretty sure he'll play Sunday.
-"That's the plan," he said.
+Hockenson is affected by his rib/oblique injury but said Thursday he is pretty sure he'll play Sunday.
+"That's the plan," he said. -- Kevin Seifert

 Curtis Samuel, WR, Washington Commanders